Budget Friendly Eats

 Pinsere

 My take: Small counter spot on Via Flavia near Piazza della Repubblica.
-Pinsa is oval shaped with a crust that is crispy on the outside and airy inside, different from anything else you will eat in Rome.
-The mortadella and pistachio is the one to get.
-Staff will walk you through what is on that day.
-Eat it there while it is hot.
+Pinsa is oval shaped with a crust that's crispy on the outside and airy inside, different from regular pizza in Rome.
+The mortadella and pistachio is what you should get.
+Staff will walk you through what's on that day.
+Eat it there while it's hot.
+Piazza della Repubblica is right there, with Santa Maria degli Angeli, a Michelangelo church built into the ruins of the ancient Baths of Diocletian.

 Casual Roman Classics